acrosdale/gomongo/README.md

     1. make prod-server

 # Testing
-Currently the app support two type of testing unit and integration. to run test suites open the container (go-mongo) CLI and run one of the test suite cmd below. **Test only run on test-server**
+Currently the app support two type of testing unit and integration. to run test suites open the container (go-mongo) CLI and run one of the test suite cmd below. **Integration test only run on {test, prod}-server**

 unit test